Priyansh6747/Red-Black-Tree-Visualizer/README.md

 - **Dynamic Balancing**: Observe rotations and color changes that maintain the Red-Black Tree properties.
 - **Error Handling**: Detect and handle edge cases like duplicate insertions or empty deletions gracefully.
 - **User-Friendly Interface**: Designed for ease of use with a clean, intuitive UI.
+- **Multiple Tree Management**: Save and switch between trees effortlessly using the save button.

 ## Installation